 Coram now had the unique distinction of having been fired from both The Atlanta Journal and The Atlanta Constitution.
 The two papers later merged, so his feat can never be duplicated.

 While he was at the paper he became a part-time instructor at Emory University and taught writing courses there for 12 years.

 He also resumed his freelancing and, at the same time, began writing books.
 He wrote five books before he published his first one.
 The five were not proposals nor were they a few chapters; they were 400-page manuscripts.
 That they were not published he considers proof God is sometimes merciful toward the reading public.

 Signet published his “Narcs” series.
 These three books were based on his experiences writing about drug smuggling.
 Then came four police novels based in Atlanta.
 Woven among the novels were three non-fiction books: an investigative book about Antigua, a book about an Irish woman who works in Saigon with street children, and a fishing book for National Geographic.

 As the 1990s drew near the end, Coram looked back over his books.
-He said that writing 10 books in 10 years was both good and bad: good in that it showed a certain professionalism, bad in that rarely are lasting books written at such a speed.
-Not only were his novels written quickly, they sat records for the speed at which they were remaindered.
+He said that writing 10 books in 10 years was both good and bad: good in that it showed certain professionalism, bad in that rarely are lasting books written at such a speed.
+Not only were his novels written quickly, but they also set records for the speed at which they were remaindered.
 One of his non-fiction books was a best-seller in the United Kingdom but sold poorly in America.

 When Coram is not writing, he is fly fishing on the Georgia coast.